utahsaint-org/Hackers-Challenge-Walkthroughs/2023 SAINTCON/The Keep-pwnables/DC/README.md

 Welcome to the Keep!

-The you have been tasked with running a pentest on this client's network.
+You have been tasked with running a pentest on this client's network.

 They have placed a file flag.txt on the desktop of all the important users in the network.
 This will allow them to see how far you have gone.